foxssake/netfox/docs/netfox/nodes/rollback-synchronizer.md

 for simulation.
 Make sure that nodes containing input properties are owned by their respective players.

+*enable_input_broadcast* toggles whether input properties are broadcast to all peers, or only to the server.
+The default is *true* to support legacy behaviour.
+It is recommended to turn this off to lower bandwidth and lessen the attack surface for cheating.

 See [Property paths] on how to specify properties.

 > *Note* that it is not recommended to have both state and input properties on